Tom-Hirschberger/MMM-GPIO-Notifications/README.md

 It watches the state of configurable GPIO-Pins and sends configurable notifications (with optional payload) if the state of the pins change to the configured value.
 If you configure a delay no notifcations will be send for the pin after a sucessful trigger for this time.
 As a new feature you can now set profiles for each notifcation.
 Because of this you can use the same sensor for different actions in different profiles (i.e. different pages).

+As of version 0.1.0 of the module it is possible to use rotary encoders, too.
+Instead of one pin, two pins get configured (one data and one clock pin) which work togehter.

 **I wrote an [english](https://www.github.com/Tom-Hirschberger/MMM-GPIO-Notifications/tree/master/examples%2FHC-SR501%2FHC-SR501-GPIO4-README-EN.md) and an [german](https://www.github.com/Tom-Hirschberger/MMM-GPIO-Notifications/tree/master/examples%2FHC-SR501%2FHC-SR501-GPIO4-README-DE.md) tutorial on howto connect an HC-SR501 PIR sensor and use this module in combination with [MMM-Screen-Powersave-Notifications](https://github.com/Tom-Hirschberger/MMM-Screen-Powersave-Notification) to implement an auto-on/auto-off for the screen**

 ## Installation